Chesterkxng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 : Create a script that lists all local variables and environment variables, and functions.
 6-local-variable
 Create a script that creates a new local variable.
+7-global-variable
+: Create a script that creates a new global variable.